-Drinks of Thailand
+Drinks of Thailand on a Cooking Vacation with TIK

 In Thailand, as in most of Southeast Asia, wine is still a rarely-consumed libation.
 But that doesn’t mean you can’t consume some wonderful alcoholic (and non-alcoholic) drinks on a Thai culinary vacation.
 Quite the contrary, as beer and spirits are popular accompaniments to meals and social gatherings.